 Avoid frequent watering cycles, as these cause shallow root growth.

 Brown patch is a type of fungus that lawns are prone to in hot, humid conditions.
 This disease is the biggest problem for fescue lawns.
 The fungus kills out the fescue, then invasive Bermuda and weeds fill in and you have the making of a mess in your lawn.
 It is critical because when your lawn goes dormant, it will come back to life.
 If it dies from disease, it is done.
 The only remedy is to aerate and over seed in the fall with new seed.
 Our lawn care program includes this disease control to help with this problem.
-If left untreated, fungus can spread throughout the entire lawn.
-Fungus and brown patch are provoked by afternoon thundershowers.
+If left untreated, fungus can spread throughout the entire lawn, devastating it.
+Fungus and brown patch are provoked by afternoon thundershowers and warm nights.

 If you did not find the information that you are looking for, please do not hesitate to call us.
 We are here to help!
 If you would like to meet with a lawn care professional to get started on your lawn care fertilization and weed control program, please click the button below or give us a call at 704-577-4970